Skip to main content

 1. Reads BREW_API_KEY from environment secrets

-4. Returns the response to the client
+4. Returns response.details.automationRunIds[] (and any warnings) to the client

-Docs: https://docs.brew.new/emails/automations
+Docs: https://docs.brew.new/create-emails/automations

 Lovable will generate a Supabase Edge Function and wire it into your app automatically.